 - Magento Open Source Edition – free version supported by Adobe;

-- Magento Commerce Edition – advanced version that starts at $22 000 per year;
+- Magento Commerce Edition – the advanced version that starts at $22 000 per year;

-- Magento Commerce Cloud Edition – cloud-based version that starts at $40 000.
+- Magento Commerce Cloud Edition – the cloud-based version that starts at $40 000.

-Shopify Plus starts at $2000 a month plus a monthly transaction fee, and the price includes hosting SSL and other certificates, security and maintenance.
+Shopify Plus Plan starts at $2300-$2500 a month, and the price includes hosting SSL and other certificates, security, and maintenance.
 Plus, the monthly cost of apps and systems connected to Shopify.

 6. Store performance

 A Magento-based store’s performance is pretty much dependent on the server.
 As mentioned above, Magento needs a dedicated server.
 It can’t be a shared server, though.
 If we take care of caching, updates, setting up Content Delivery Networks, minifying code, we can have a well-optimized site in terms of performance.